ClojureBridgeLondon/community-docs/docs/curriculum/whats-in-a-name.md

 ## The `str` function

 The `str` function is used to join strings together, returning a new string as the result.
-The `str` funciton can also be used to join other values, such as numbers, where those numbers are made part of the new string that is returned
+The `str` function can also be used to join other values, such as numbers, where those numbers are made part of the new string that is returned

 <!-- Using expression evaluation fix to make string appear as a value in klipse -->
 <pre><code class="language-klipse" data-eval-context="expr">